Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/Extensions/settings.md

 ---
 This extension gives Governor contract the ability to set and get settings of the contract.
-With this extension, you can set and get voting delay(The time between proposing and vote starting), voting period, proposal threshold(The amount of votes that need to propose a proposal).
+With this extension, you can set and get voting delay(The time between proposing and vote starting), voting period, proposal threshold(The amount of votes required to propose a proposal).
 Also, you can check the [documentation](https://docs.openzeppelin.com/contracts/4.x/api/governance#GovernorSettings) in OpenZeppelin Contracts for more information about the settings mechanism.

 This page describes how to connect [GovernorSettings](/) to [Governor](../governor.md) contract.